mrboh/SharpAngles/README.md

 ## Overview

 Experimental WebSharper bindings for Angular JS plus sample project showing their implementation based on the examples available on the [Angular website][1].
 SharpAngles makes it possible to construct single page apps entirely in F#.
+Bindings are based on the [DefinitelyTyped Angular definitions][2] for TypeScript.
 Angular modules currently implemented:

 * angular: **partially**
 * angular-animate: **no**